People Tell Their Zinger Of A Revenge Story

 4. Just Take You To Court Then?
 I Will

 “It started in December 2019 and finished a few weeks ago!
 So context, I was selling an item of clothing in a social media group.

 I wanted either something bigger (trade) or to sell it.
 This guy, D, messages me and asks for a trade.
 That’s all fine and we both send off our items.
 Weeks go by, and I go to message him to say I haven’t received it, but he’s blocked me.
 I got my girl to message him, and he instantly unblocked me and was cocky, saying that he’ll return my item if it’s that big of a deal.

 Alright, fine.
 So I wait and wait, then August, I remember.
 He’s blocked me again!
 Again, my girl messages him, and he blocks her.
 So I told my mom (I know, I know), and he apologized and said he’d pay me at the end of the month.
+Again, okay.

 End of the month comes, and I get a message, “If you message any of my family, I’ll get you done for harassment, and I’ll get a restraining order against you!”
 Uh, I’ve never met this guy, so, like… Anyways, the message ends with, “Take me to court then.”

+Cue petty revenge.
+I called so many lawyers on this, but because it was $62, they wouldn’t take it.
 So I sent him a letter saying he’s gotta pay, or I’ll take him to small claims.
 He sent my item back (!!!).
 After 9 months and said… “It was stuck at the post office.”
 I opened it, and it was disgusting; it was covered in animal hair and had sweat stains galore over it.

-I messaged him saying it was disgusting, and he could have it back if he paid, but he replied, “Guess I’ll see you in court.”
-So I went through with small claims.
+He sent his defense in, saying it was a gift and blah blah blah, whatever.
 He also said I sent him abuse.
 So I’m seething at this point.
 Our court hearing was $34, and I’d paid $34 for it to be sent to court originally, so I was going through with it.

-I sent in every piece of evidence I had, every chat log, and pictures.
+March came around and a few weeks before, I was going ham looking through court docs.
 I even called the royal mail to ask them questions about post offices and times and shipping!
 I literally spent all day, every day focusing on this day.
 Court day arrives and I answer the phone, the judge is lovely then she tries calling him twice, but he doesn’t answer.
-After some back and forth, she’s angry and she said, “Given that I’ve called D twice, and he didn’t answer, and he hasn’t submitted any evidence, I rule in your favor.”
-So I’ve gotten $131 AND my item back.

 I got the court letter yesterday and yup, it’s ruled in my favor and he has 21 days to pay or it’ll be taken further.
 Haha, I win.